asyncapi/community/BOUNTY_PROGRAM.md

 1. AsyncAPI Maintainers (from any repository)

-2. Regular contributors (GitHub users who have three or more Pull Requests merged throughout the AsyncAPI GitHub Organization)
+2. Regular contributors (GitHub users who have three or more Pull Requests merged throughout the AsyncAPI GitHub Organization, checked with https://github.com/search?q=is%3Apr+org%3Aasyncapi+is%3Amerged+author%3Agh_username)

 3. Other (if a GitHub user doesn't fall under the above, the AsyncAPI Maintainer can determine the criteria i. e. regular volunteers, etc)